pdfcpu/pdfcpu/encrypt/perm_set.md

 ## Examples

-You have to provide any non empty password in order to change permissions.
+You have to provide any non empty password in order to change permissions:

-For a document encrypted with just the *owner password* you have to provide `opw` to change the permissions:

 ```
 $ pdfcpu encrypt -opw opw enc.pdf